An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Methodology

-We use the meta-learning combination approach of FFORMA \citep{pablo_2020_fforma} in our work.
-It optimally combines forecasts produced by a set of sub-forecasting models based on a set of weights obtained by a gradient boosted tree trained using 42 features, calculated from the original time series including trend, seasonality, linearity, curvature, and correlation features calculated using the R package \textit{tsfeatures} \citep{hyndman_2019_tsfeatures}.
-Most of the seasonal features cannot be calculated for short series with less than 2 full periods and hence for those, we calculate the features considering the frequency as one.
+We refer to the meta-learning architecture used in the FFORMA \citep{pablo_2020_fforma} algorithm as feature-base meta-learning (FBML) in the remainder of the paper.
+It optimally combines the forecasts from the base models using a set of weights obtained by a gradient boosted tree that has 42 input features.
+The input features are calculated from the original time series, and they include trend, seasonality, linearity, curvature, and correlation features calculated using the R package \textit{tsfeatures} \citep{hyndman_2019_tsfeatures}.

-In the training phase, FFORMA splits each series into a training period, and a validation period taken from the end of the series, with a length equal to the forecasting horizon.
+In the training phase, the algorithm splits each series into a training period and a validation period taken from the end of the series, with a length equal to the forecasting horizon.
 The features are calculated using the training period.
 Then, for each base model, the forecasts and the respective errors are calculated for the validation periods of all series.
 A gradient boosted tree is then trained as a meta-learning model over all series to find a function that maps the features to a set of optimal weights that can be used to combine the base model forecasts in a way that the total loss over the validation periods gets minimised.
-In the testing phase, the features are calculated for the full series and base model forecasts are obtained for the expected forecast horizon.
-Finally, the base model forecasts are combined using the optimal set of weights provided by the meta-learner given the calculated features.

-In the M4 weekly competition, FFORMA achieved second rank according to MASE.
-Our aim is to transfer the main idea of FFORMA focusing on weekly time series.
-We modify the FFORMA method to use base models that are especially suitable to forecast weekly series, as discussed in Section \ref{sec:base_models}, instead of the base models in the original FFORMA.